- Bite-sized Trips

 Top 4 India experiences:

-Backwaters of Kerala – For a different pace altogether, cruising the backwaters of Kerala on a luxury houseboat, drifting past tropical jungle and spotting wild elephants.
-Sounds pretty good, right?
+Backwaters of Kerala – For a different pace altogether, cruise the backwaters of Kerala on a luxury houseboat, drifting past tropical jungle and spotting wild elephants.

-Toy Train to Darjeeling – One of the highlights of any India holiday will be riding a famous Toy Train, and what location would be best to go to than Darjeeling?
+Toy Train to Darjeeling – One of the highlights of any India holiday is to ride a famous Toy Train, and what location would be best to go to than Darjeeling?
 You can learn about tea leaf growing, and feel the Tibetan influence on the area.

 Cities of Rajasthan – Rajasthan has so much going for it, including colonial history, ancient forts and vibrant cities of Jaipur and Jodhpur.
 You could have a whole holiday in this region alone.

 India has a population of a billion people and is one of the most chaotic, colourful and emotionally uplifting countries in the world.
 The country is so diverse, it will amuse, delight and distress you; you will experience complete sensory overload.

 Although you will encounter crazy traffic, loud noise, and poverty, your attitude will influence your experience; if you visit India with an open heart, you’ll appreciate its beauty and warmth of human spirit.

 - Be prepared for curiosity – You might come across people who ask you lots of questions about yourself and where you’re from, or even the odd stare here and there.